nickbrandt/GitLab/.gitlab/issue_templates/Feature Flag Roll Out.md

 - [ ] Verify behaviour (See Beta Groups) and add details with screenshots as a comment on this issue

 - [ ] If it is possible to perform an incremental rollout, this should be preferred.
 Proposed increments are: `10%`, `50%`, `100%`.
 Proposed minimum time between increments is 15 minutes.
+  - When setting percentages, make sure that the feature works correctly between feature checks.
+See https://gitlab.com/gitlab-org/gitlab/-/issues/327117 for more information
   - For actor-based rollout: `/chatops run feature set feature_name 10 --actors`
   - For time-based rollout: `/chatops run feature set feature_name 10`